pmndrs/three-stdlib/README.md

 - Typesafety with simple annotation-like types
 - CI, tests, linting, formatting (prettier)

 But most importantly, allowing the people that use and rely on these primitives to hold a little stake, and to distribute the weight of maintaining it.
-Jsm/examples were always considered as something that you copy/paste into your project and adapt to your needs.
-But that is not how people use it.

 Let's give jsm/examples the care it deserves!

-## Changes
+## How to contribute

-- [x] All Collections have been converted to export maps (GeometryUtils, CurveExtras, etc)
-- [x] WebGL has been moved to /misc
+If you want to get involved you could do any of the following:

+- Create amazing stories for these examples for our dedicate storybook
+- Convert some of the files to Typescript
+- Add new examples for the library you think could be awesome for others